raspberrypilearning/astro-pi-guide/sensors/movement.md

 # Movement

-The Astro Pi has a movement sensor called an IMU, which can measure the kind of movement it is experiencing.
+The Sense HAT has a movement sensor called an IMU, which can measure the kind of movement it is experiencing.

 ## What is an IMU?